StevenBlack/vocab/million-dollar-words.md

 Of or relating to seas and oceans or smaller bodies of water, as seas and gulfs.

+### The Liar's Dividend
+Teaching people about deepfakes and other disinfo doesn't make them skeptical of falsehoods as much as it makes them skeptical of reality.
+Amid such confusion, they default to believing what they want to, discounting anything they don't like as disinfo.

+### The Potato Paradox
+Alice has 100kg of potatoes, which are 99% water.
+She lets them dry till they are 98% water.
+What is their new weight?
+50kg.
+Sound crazy?
+A reminder that the truth is often counterintuitive.

+### The Two-Minute Rule
+If a task would take less than two minutes, do it immediately.
+This is because adding the task to your mental to-do list, keeping it in your memory, and managing the anxiety of not having done it will take far more effort than just doing it now.

 ### theomania
 A theomaniac is someone who believes he is God or has been chosen by God for some special purpose.
 Distinguish from messianic (see messianic), which can have